 Seaford Historical Society has three different venues that can be rented individually or in a package located in Seaford, Delaware..
 First, there is the beautifully refurbished Ross Mansion where small intimate ceremonies or vow renewals are held in the Main Parlor.
 Then there is the Ross Plantation...
 (Historic Weddings Seaford)

 Belmont Hall is a classic wedding venue located in Smyrna, Delaware.
 Built in 1773, the historic Georgian house provides an alluring setting for weddings.
 This venue, adorned with scenic grounds, beautiful gardens, and the historic brick mansion, creates picturesque backdrops for wedding ceremonies,...
 (Historic Weddings Smyrna)

 Cantwell's Tavern is a historic wedding venue located in Odessa, Delaware.
 With almost 200 years of history, the venue is situated among a preserved collection of buildings and surrounding estates dating back to the 18th and early 19th centuries.
-Facilities and Capacity Cantwell's Tavern has...
+With breathtaking scenic views in a picturesque...
 (Historic Weddings Middletown)

 Furnace Town Living Heritage Village was a bustling community of 300 residents from 1830-50.
 Furnace Town smelted bog ore into iron and sold the iron ingots and castings to businesses in Philadelphia, Baltimore, and New York.
 Today Furnace Town is a living history museum with a collection of...
 (Historic Weddings Snow Hill)